Planning, Superimposition & Palimpsest

 The remaining loose-end here is morphic fields.
 We all know what a double-bind is, but unless we’re familiar with Rupert Sheldrake and his place in what I’ve come to describe as my “Pantheon of Displaced Thinkers,” he’s probably an unfamiliar name.
 In the continuum from crackpots to dogmatists dealing with questions of science, he is lumped in with the former by the latter for their own convenience.
 He has approached questions institutions are uncomfortable with and pursued them with refreshing intelligence and out of a core of scientific method.
 I’m currently reading his Dogs That Know When Their Owners Are Coming Home.

 He has posited the existence of what he calls morphic fields as a way of describing, by analogy if nothing else, how various actions at a distance, and the persistence of forms, and the shapes of the ways things of all sorts evolve; stem from this field, akin to a magnetic field, and how it gives form to form’s manifestations.
-This ranges from the way a murmuration of starlings shifts and wields through the air, to the way the lenticular eye has evolved independently in biological evolution, to the way any sort of fractal forms permeates the universe, to the way emotions, habits, and forms of awareness seem to evolve within parallel tracks, and yes, to how dogs can know when their owners are coming home.
+This ranges from the way a murmuration of starlings shifts and wields through the air, to the way the lenticular eye has evolved independently in biological evolution, to the way any sort of fractal forms permeates the universe, to the way emotions, habits, and forms of awareness seem to evolve along parallel tracks, and yes, to how dogs can know when their owners are coming home.

 As I see it, this connects powerfully with much of what Bohm and Krishnamurti were up to.
 Bohm’s understanding of the holographic nature of reality can be seen as another way of describing what Sheldrake is referring to when he posits the existence of morphic fields.
-In either case, when dealing with sharpening our awareness of what is, we are dealing with forces acting on our attention that have tremendous powers of shaping where we go.
+In either case, when dealing with sharpening our awareness of what-is, we are dealing with forces acting on our attention that have tremendous powers of shaping where we go.

 It could even be said that what I sense as futility, a mindless scratching at engraving within old patterns, is a reaction to not only the reassertion of conditioning attempting to funnel me into what Feynman considered, “a responsible position;” but as a necessary retuning to allow my attention to discover faint signals from out of the morphic fields.